 "Build it and they will come" is a common phrase and you, L.L.
 Bean,

 have done that

-flagship, home, outlet (actually located across from the campus at
+The flagship store, home, outlet (actually located across from the campus at

 Freeport Village Station), hunting and fishing, and bike, boat &